dapr/docs/daprdocs/content/en/operations/configuration/use-custom-certificates.md

 1. Certificates must be available to the sidecar container using a volume mount.
 1. The environment variable `SSL_CERT_DIR` must be set in the sidecar container, pointing to the directory containing the certificates.

-This is an example deployment YAML:
+Below is an example of a deployment YAML:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment